Autologous Gene Therapy for Artemis-Deficient SCID

 Children with SCID generally do not survive beyond the first year of life without definitive treatment.
 The most effective current cure is hematopoietic stem cell transplant (HCT) with a human leukocyte antigen (HLA) matched sibling.
 While a matched sibling HCT can successfully treat ART-SCID, fewer than 20% of affected children have such a donor, and even when a matched sibling donor is available there is often incomplete T and B cell immune reconstitution.
 ART-SCID is the most difficult type of SCID to cure by hematopoietic stem cell transplant using alternative donors.
 Engraftment typically requires intensive conditioning with high dose alkylating agents to prevent rejection and to open marrow niches.
 These patients also have a high risk of developing graft versus host disease (GVHD) when alternative donors are used.
 The great majority of patients have absent B cell reconstitution and require lifelong administration of immunoglobulin infusions.
 Patients with ART-SCID who do receive high doses of alkylators, especially when 2 agents are used, have poorer survival, abnormal dental development, endocrinopathies, and short stature in comparison with children exposed to no or limited alkylators or children with SCID types that are not associated with a DNA repair defect.
 For these reasons, a safer, more effective approach to curing ART-SCID is needed.
 Autologous gene-corrected hematopoeitic stem cell transplant may eliminate both the risk of GVHD and the need for alkylators to prevent rejection.

-An independent Data Safety Monitoring Board (DSMB) will be appointed for safety monitoring of this trial.
-The DSMB will review all data for safety on a regular schedule, based on numbers of enrolled subjects and will also conduct special urgent review of any protocol related Serious Adverse Events (SAE).
-As the trial is initiated, the DSMB will review results of each of the first 3 cases prior to proceeding with subsequent patients.
+An independent Data Safety Monitoring Board (DSMB) has been appointed for safety monitoring of this trial.
+The DSMB reviews all data for safety on a regular schedule, based on numbers of enrolled subjects and conducts special urgent review of any protocol related Serious Adverse Events (SAE).
+In the early stage of the trial, the DSMB reviewed results of each of the first 3 cases prior to proceeding with subsequent patients.

 Study Type